LiskArchive/lips/proposals/lip-Introduce_cross-chain_update_mechanism.md

 #### newCertificateThreshold

 The chain account stores the threshold required to validate the certificate signature.
-This certificate threshold has to be updated if its value changes in the chain sending the certificate, In that case, the updated value is set in the `newCertificateThreshold` property of the CCU.
+This certificate threshold has to be updated if its value changes in the chain sending the certificate.
+In that case, the updated value is set in the `newCertificateThreshold` property of the CCU.